guilhem13/KnowLedgeGraph3/Readme.md

 It's a simple API which can :
 - return entities of an uploading pdf thanks to AWS comprehend Service(front)
-- return ontology made with 1000 papers in zip format (front)
+- return ontology made with 500 papers in zip format (front)
-- manage arxiv database 's API  (front)
+- manage the sqlachemey arxiv database 's(front)
 - Process papers to generate ontology (back)

 ***